Switzerland

 After three months of service, Workers are entitled to paid sick leave for up to three weeks during the first year of service (that amount increases in subsequent years).
 A medical certificate may be requested after three consecutive days of absence due to injury or illness.

 A regular work week is 42 hours.
-Workers are entitled to one day off each week, which should generally be a Sunday.
+However, the 43rd to 45th hours may be worked per week and are compensated at a Worker’s regular rate.
+Workers are entitled to one day off each week, which are usually a Sunday.
 Workers are entitled to 11 consecutive hours of rest per day.

-Hours worked over 42 per week are considered overtime.
-The 43th to 45th hour worked per week are compensated at a Worker’s regular rate.
-Any hours exceeding 9.5 per day or 45 per week must be compensated at 125% or time off in lieu if agreed to by the Worker.
-Overtime hours may not exceed 170 hours per year.
+Hours worked over 45 per week are considered overtime.
+Any hours exceeding 9.5 per day or 45 per week must be compensated at 125%.
+Overtime hours may not exceed 7 hours per week and170 hours per year for a Worker.
 A Worker who works temporarily at night receives a wage supplement of at least 25%.
 In the case of permanent night work, the supplemental compensation is at least 10%.

 Workers are entitled to a 13th-month salary equivalent to 8.33% of the Worker’s annual salary.